Presentability and topoi in internal higher category theory: Introduction

-\begin{introthm} A large $\BB$-category $\I{D}$ is presentable if and only if \begin{enumerate} \item the associated sheaf $\I{D}\colon\BB^\op\to\CatSS$ takes values in the $\infty$-category $\LPrS$ of presentable $\infty$-categories and colimit-preserving functors; \item for every map $s\colon B\to A$ in $\BB$ the associated transition functor $s^\ast\colon \I{D}(A)\to\I{D}(B)$ admits a left adjoint $s_!$, and for every pullback square in $\BB$ the induced commutative square in $\LPrS$ is left adjointable. \end{enumerate} \end{introthm} The explicit and easily verifiable condition in Theorem~\ref{thm:A} makes it easy to produce examples of presentable $\BB$-categories.
-On the other hand, to work with such $\BB$-categories, it is useful to characterise these objects in a way akin to the characterisation of presentable $\infty$-categories due to Lurie and Simpson~\cite[Theorem~5.5.1.1]{htt}.
-In this direction, we have: \begin{introthm} For a large $\BB$-category $\I{D}$, the following are equivalent: \begin{enumerate} \item $\I{D}$ is presentable; \item there is a $\BB$-category $\I{C}$ and a sound doctrine $\I{U}$ such that $\I{D}$ is a $\I{U}$-accessible Bousfield localisation of $\IPSh_{\Univ}(\I{C})$; \item $\I{D}$ is accessible and cocomplete; \item there is a sound doctrine $\I{U}$ such that $\I{D}$ is $\I{U}$-accessible and $\I{D}^{\cpt{\I{U}}}$ is $\op(\I{U})$-cocomplete; \item there is a doctrine $\I{U}$ and a small $\op(\I{U})$-cocomplete $\BB$-category $\I{C}$ such that $\I{D}\simeq\IShv_{\Univ}^{\I{U}}(\I{C})$ (see Definition~\ref{def:Usheaves}). \end{enumerate} \end{introthm} Having such a plethora of equivalent characterisation of the notion of presentability at hand, it is straightforward to prove the expected theorems that revolve around these objects: among other things, we prove adjoint functor theorems for presentable $\BB$-categories, and we discuss how one can construct (internal) limits and colimits of such $\BB$-categories.
-Finally, we construct the \emph{tensor product} of presentable $\BB$-categories and we show: \begin{introthm} There is a strong monoidal and fully faithful functor $\Mod_{\BB}(\LPrS)\into \LPr(\BB)$, where $\BB$ is viewed as a presentably symmetric monoidal $\infty$-category via its cartesian monoidal structure and where $\LPr(\BB)$ is the $\infty$-category of presentable $\BB$-categories and cocontinuous functors. \end{introthm}
+Note that the equivalence of conditions (1)-(5) is parallel to the characterization of presentable $\infty$-categories due to Lurie and Simpson~\cite[Theorem~5.5.1.1]{htt}.
+Condition (6), on the other hand, gives a very explicit and simple way of checking whether a $ \BB $-category is presentable in practice.
+Having such a plethora of equivalent characterisations of the notion of presentability at hand, it is straightforward to prove the expected theorems that revolve around these objects: among other things, we prove adjoint functor theorems for presentable $\BB$-categories, and we discuss how one can construct (internal) limits and colimits of such $\BB$-categories.
+Furthermore, we construct the \emph{tensor product} of presentable $\BB$-categories and we show:

-As the framework that we develop in this paper is of a very general form, we expect that it finds applications in many different directions.
-For the sake of brevity, we decided to only discuss two applications in this paper: in the first, we prove a general version of Diaconescu's theorem for $\infty$-categories: \begin{introthm} For any small $\infty$-category $\CC$ and any $\infty$-topos $\BB$, there is an equivalence

-between the $\infty$-category of \emph{flat} functors $\CC\to \BB$ and that of algebraic morphisms $\PSh(\CC)\to\BB$. \end{introthm} If the $\infty$-topos $\BB$ happens to be \emph{hypercomplete}, the notion of flat functors admits an explicit description, which has been recently worked out by George Raptis and Daniel Schäppi in \cite{Raptis2022}, where they prove a version of Diaconescu's theorem for $n$-topoi and hypercomplete $\infty$-topoi.
-We explain how one can recover their characterisation of flat functors from our general definition at the end of \S~\ref{sec:diaconescu}.